 The MiT non-thesis exit option requires a minimum of 36 credits which includes one additional graduate-level course beyond the requirements for the thesis option.
 These elective courses may be from certification coursework (though is not limited to) and must be approved by the student's advisor and the instructor if the course has prerequisites that the student has not yet satisfied.
 Not all electives are suitable for all students.
 The courses must be acceptable for graduate credit and typically are taken from courses offered in education.
-However, they may include graduate courses from other departments.
+However, they may include graduate courses from other departments or other appropriate course as approved by their advisor.